tlstyer/acquire/design.md

     *   Host user ID (excluded if client knows about this game)
 *   Internal game IDs that are not active anymore (exclude if empty)

-On successful connection request, send other clients array of:
+On successful connection request, server sends other clients:

 *   MessageToClient.ClientConnected
 *   Client ID